Need easy indoor activities you can do with supplies you already have at home? Here’s 20+ stay at home kids’ activities.

 16. Dab a Dot markers

 Dot markers make bright artwork super simple.
-I often draw an outline for my children to fill in.
+You can draw an outline like a flower for your children to fill in.

-In our home, finger painting is a free for all.
-Then I cut them into shapes like hearts and we mail them to family and friends with a note on the back.
+After the paintings are dry, cut them into shapes like hearts.
+Then mail them to family and friends with a note on the back.

 18. Watercolor Rainbows